 If you have large rows of tomatoes that are of the same variety, you may want to try the Florida Weave method.
 Heavy-duty metal stakes are placed every five to six feet with three to five plants in between them.
-Strong poly twin is then woven between the plants and attached to the metal posts.
+A strong poly twine is then woven between the plants and attached to the metal posts.
 As the plants grow taller, a new row of woven twine is added.

 Another option for larger rows and high visibility is the use of trellising material or cattle panels attached and held into the ground by “T” stakes or rebar.
 This method makes for quick work, all that you need to do is carefully tuck the newly developed foliage through one of the squares on the panel every few days.
 Cattle panels run about 16 feet long, so this may not be something for the average home gardener with a small growing area.

-In greenhouses and other controlled environments, high string trellising is the choice of many.
-The high rafter bars of a greenhouse, tunnel or hoop house makes an excellent place to attach a pre-wound poly cording.
+In greenhouses and other controlled environments, high-string trellising is the choice of many.
+The high rafter bars of a greenhouse, tunnel, or hoop house make an excellent place to attach a pre-wound poly cording.
 The plants are attached to the string by clips at the base of the plant, then twisted and carefully clipped here and there to the string as the plant grows.
 To harvest fruit that has grown higher up on the plant, you simply retract the string’s coil and lower the plant to fit your reach.

-Plant support choices can be based off of the environment, your budget, sometimes even health restrictions.
+Plant support choices can be based on the environment, your budget, sometimes even health restrictions.
 What is your favorite choice for plant supports?